Martingale driven BSDEs, PDEs and other related deterministic problems: Examples of applications

-and that this function $u$ is the only possible classical solution of \eqref{PDEexamples} in $\mathcal{C}_{pol}^{1,2}([0,T]\times\mathbbm{R}^d)$. \eqref{MildBrownian} constitutes the ''good'' version of decoupled mild solution for the \eqref{PDEexamples}.\\ This technique is however technically more complicated and for purpose of illustration we prefer to remain in our set up (which is by the way close to \eqref{PDEexamples}) to keep our notion of decoupled-mild solution more comprehensible.
+This technique is however technically more complicated and for purpose of illustration we prefer to remain in our setup (which is by the way close to \eqref{PDEexamples}) to keep our notion of decoupled-mild solution more comprehensible.

 \end{remark}

 \begin{remark} It is also possible to treat jump diffusions instead of continuous diffusions (see \cite{stroock1975diffusion}), and under suitable conditions on the coefficients, it is also possible to prove existence and uniqueness of a decoupled mild solution for equations of type